KingBright/KingBright/README.md

 Thinking is important, and after that moving is even more important.

-- 🤓 A programmer with lots of curiosity.
+- 🤓 A fullstack programmer with lots of curiosity.
-- 🤖 A fullstack software developer.
 - 🦀 Learning and using rust now, and it's really hard for me.
 - 🎨 Learning computer graphics, and it's even harder.
 - 🎮 Planning to make a game of my own.